caladdd/TelematicaP3/MarcoTeorico.md

 Take a word from the chosen topic from 1
 Repeat 1 and 2 until every single word was matched with a topic in the document.

+# Stemming and lemmatization

+For grammatical reasons, documents use different forms of the same word, such as organize, organizes, and organizing.
+Additionally, there are families of derivationally related words with similar meanings, such as democracy, democratic, and democratization.
+In many situations, it seems as if it would be useful for a search for one of these words to return documents that contain another word in the set.
+The goal of both stemming and lemmatization is to reduce inflectional forms and sometimes derivationally related forms of a word to a common base form [6].

+Stemming refers to a heuristic process that chops off the ends of words in the hope of achieving this goal correctly most of the time, and often includes the removal of derivational affixes [6].

+Lemmatization refers to a similar process, but doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma [6].

+If confronted with the token saw, stemming might return just s, whereas lemmatization would attempt to return either see or saw depending on whether the use of the token was as a verb or a noun [6].

 # References

 [1] https://cran.r-project.org/web/packages/tidytext/vignettes/tf_idf.html